pfeodrippe/miracle/README.md

 You can start the nREPL server straight from Emacs by running:

-<kbd>M-x monroe-nrepl-server-start [RET]</kbd>
+<kbd>M-x miracle-nrepl-server-start [RET]</kbd>

 and then connect as above.
-By default Monroe will start Leiningen REPL with command:
+By default Miracle will start Leiningen REPL with command:

 `lein trampoline repl :headless`

 You can override this by setting the following variables:

-- `monroe-nrepl-server-cmd` - defaults to `lein`
+- `miracle-nrepl-server-cmd` - defaults to `lein`
-- `monroe-nrepl-server-cmd-args` - defaults to `trampoline repl :headless`
+- `miracle-nrepl-server-cmd-args` - defaults to `trampoline repl :headless`
-- `monroe-nrepl-server-project-file` - defaults to `project.clj` - this is used
+- `miracle-nrepl-server-project-file` - defaults to `project.clj` - this is used
    for finding your project's root and launching the REPL process in that location

 #### Boot configuration